 What Makes Successful Rural Accountable Care Organizations Successful?

-Problem statement: Research in progress by the RUPRI Center shows considerable variation in the financial and quality performance achieved by ACOs that include rural providers.
-What explains “first-generation” ACO performance variation and continued program participation?
+Problem statement: Research in progress by the RUPRI Center shows considerable variation in the financial and quality performance achieved by Accountable Care Organizations (ACOs) that include rural providers.
+What explains "first-generation" ACO performance variation and continued program participation?
 What can we learn about the fit of the ACO model with characteristics of rural places from these successes?

 Policy relevance: The U.S. Department of Health and Human Services plans to shift at least 50% of traditional Medicare spending into alternative payment models by 2018.
 ACOs represent a popular model in both the Medicare and Medicaid programs.
 The Centers for Medicare and Medicaid Services (CMS) has facilitated rural ACO creation through retaining the one-sided risk model (including allowing renewing ACOs to stay in that track), implementing the ACO Investment Model to provide capital to recently formed and new rural ACOs, and proposing benchmark calculations changes that use regional expenditures instead of the plan's attributed beneficiary expenditures only.
 Understanding the factors that support and sustain ACO success in rural places will guide further policy development, publicly funded assistance/demonstration program design, and strategic rural provider action.